jpbrnz/foxyjot/README.md

     ".write": "auth != null && auth.uid === 'YOURID-UID'"
 ```

 1. Copy your project configurations from WEB SETUP (_in `authentication` section of the firebase console_) and paste them in `config.js` inside firebase_config folder.
+Here is the content of the config.js file.

 ```javascript
 // replace the existing config object below